Muhammad-Anas59/python-projects/README.md

 ### 6.Merge The Pdf

 A program to merge all Pdf files to single/specific Pdf file

+### News App Api
+A program to know how API works and a news app for information

 ### 7.Shutil module working
 A program for creating large number of folders